sdieckert/School_District_Analysis/README.md

 Next, complete the following steps for school district analysis using the remaining steps that are provided in the starter code.

-The top 5 and bottom 5 performing schools, based on the overall passing rate The average math score for each grade level from each school The average reading score for each grade level from each school The scores by school spending per student, by school size, and by school type
+The top 5 and bottom 5 performing schools, based on the overall passing rate.
+The average math score for each grade level from each school.
+The average reading score for each grade level from each school.
+The scores by school spending per student, by school size, and by school type.

 ## Results

 ### Deliverable 1

-The reading and math scores for the ninth graders in Thomas High school are replaced with NaNs
+The reading and math scores for the ninth graders in Thomas High school are replaced with NaNs.

 <Insert NaA>